alemorm/embedded_udp_3phase/README.md

 The development of the host code happens on the host device.
 The host device is a Windows 10 desktop running [Windows Subsystem for Linux (v1)][wsl] with [Ubuntu 18.04.4 LTS][ubuntu] and [VSCode (v1.46.1)][vscode] with the [remote SSH developmnent][sshext], [C/C++][c++], and the [Python extensions][pythonext].
 The Python extension uses a [`conda (v4.8.3)`][conda] [environment] (provided).

-### Embedded Code vDevelopment
+### Embedded Code Development

 The development of the embedded source code happens on the host device and the compilation happens on the Raspberry Pi.
 Once the source code is updated on the host device, a [VSCode compound task][vstasks] uses [`rsync`] for synchronization and [`ssh`] commands for remote compilation using [`cmake`] (v3.6.2) on the Raspberry Pi.
-This remote compilation strategy was chosen over a emulator such as [qemu] due to the performance decrease, which could severely impact the build time for more complex projects.
+This remote compilation strategy was chosen over a emulator such as [qemu] due to the emulator performance decrease, which could impact the build time for more complex projects.

 ### Getting Started